senameo/LPV_book_matlab_code/Chapter7/Section7.4/README.md

-# Example - Flexible System Control
+# Example - Flexible System Control with time-varying load

 This directory contains Matlab and Simulink files to run the example provided in **Section 7.4 of Chapter 7**.
 The files to be considered are: